Typhoon Danas (2025): Meteorological history

 By 12:00 UTC that day, the JMA reported that the system had developed into a low-pressure area, with satellite imagery showing an exposed low-level circulation and convection displaced to the southwest quadrant.
 At 18:00 UTC, the JMA upgraded the system to a tropical depression.
 Early on July 4, convective activity associated with the depression, which had moved to a position 550 km east-southeast of Hong Kong, rapidly consolidated.
 The JTWC subsequently designated the system as Tropical Depression 05W, while the PAGASA attained the name Bising, as it was inside the Philippine Area of Responsibility (PAR).
 Later that day, the JTWC upgraded the depression to a tropical storm as a CDO began to develop with the JMA accordingly naming the system Danas.
 At 18:00 UTC on July 5, the JMA further upgraded Danas to a severe tropical storm.
 On July 6 at 12:00 UTC, it was classified as a typhoon as it intensified while tracking northeastward.

+Satellite imagery of Typhoon Danas making landfall in Budai, Chiayi County, Taiwan on July 6 before weakening.

 Danas made landfall at peak intensity near Budai, Chiayi County, Taiwan at 23:40 TST (15:40 UTC) on July 6, with 10-minute maximum sustained winds of 65 kn, becoming the first typhoon to strike the island's central western coast since Typhoon Wayne in 1986.
 It was also the first storm on record to make landfall in Chiayi County at typhoon strength.
 After crossing Taiwan, the typhoon moved westward across the Taiwan Strait and made two landfalls along the coast of Zhejiang Province, China on July 8: the first in Dongtou District, Wenzhou at 21:25 CST, followed by another one in Rui'an at 23:45 CST.
 It then tracked west-southwestward inland and dissipated the next day.
 The HKO reported that by 15:00 UTC on July 9, Danas had weakened to a low-pressure area with winds of 40 kph.